dkull/alt_llr/README.md

 Building
 --------
 Requires the Zig compiler.
-And GWNum and GMP in the project directory.
+GWNum and GMP need to be directly in the project directory.
-Both library dependencies need to be built first in their respective ways.
+Both GWnum and GMP dependencies need to be built first in their respective ways.
 They are not complicated to build.
 The Zig compiler can be downloaded in binary form from https://ziglang.org/download/

+I am considering using only GWNum and dropping GMP.
+But it seems like a safe bet to keep onto GMP for other Riesel Prime proving/PRP methods.

 Running
 -------